 Currently, there is a high-level description of the practices in the ITIL 4 Foundation book.
 New books, which are almost ready for publication, will describe the practices in much more detail.
 For now, here are a few things to be aware of regarding the changes to processes as they become practices.

-Most processes from ITIL 2011 become practices in ITIL 4; however, there are several new areas to take note of.
+Most processes from ITIL 2011 become practices in ITIL 4; however, there are several new areas to take note of when considering ITIL 3 to 4.
 They include:

 - Architecture Management

 - Project Management